robotframework/robotframework/doc/userguide/src/Appendices/AvailableSettings.rst

 Setting section
 ---------------

-The Setting section is used to import test libraries, resource files and variable files and to define metadata for test suites and test cases.
+The Setting section is used to import libraries, resource files and variable files and to define metadata for test suites and test cases.
 It can be included in test case files and resource files.
 Note that in a resource file, a Setting section can only include settings for